gausby/ecoule/documentation/building-an-ecoute-data-handler.md

     DataHandler.prototype.initialize = function (done) {
         // Run code that will initialize the data handler.
 If `error`
-        // is defined it will terminate the entire Écoute instance
+        // is defined it will terminate the entire Écoule instance
         // and call the main callback function for error-handling. done(error);
     };